Modern fixed income trading has arrived. Learn more.

 • Form ADV Part 2A (paper and online)

-This is the firm's brochure that details the firm's services, fees, disciplinary disclosures, and other information about the firm.
-This brochure must be given to all clients and prospects.
-Colorado requires it to be written in plain English, so clients and prospects can easily understand it.
+Form ADV Part 2A is your firm's brochure that details the RIA's services, fees, disciplinary disclosures, and other details.
+As with other states, Colorado requires it to be written in plain English.

 • Form ADV Part 2B (paper and online)